The regulations and this policy apply to all students receiving Federal, State, and Institutional financial aid funds.

 Each appeal must address the following:

-Submission must be made to the Office of Financial Aid no later than one week prior to the first day of classes.
+Submission must be made to the Office of Financial Aid no later than three weeks prior to the first day of classes.

 The appeal will be directed to the Appeals Committee whose decision will be final.